 Isaac Jaegerman is a 2016 Bowdoin graduate who majored in visual arts.
 He was recently selected as one of 10 Emerging New England Artists by Art New England magazine and currently works as a technician in the visual arts department.

-Sam HoneggerFILLING IN THE GAPS: Jeonguk Choi ’18 is a visual arts and computer science double major from South Korea, who primarily works with “time-based media” that explore various aspects of his identity.
-His latest installation, “The gaps were filled with water that soon evaporated,” is now on display in the Blue Gallery.
+Jeonguk Choi ’18 is a visual arts and computer science double major from South Korea, who primarily works with “time-based media.”
+His installation, “the gaps were filled with water that soon evaporated,” is currently on display in the Blue Gallery.

-Ann Basu This interview has been edited for length and clarity.
+This interview has been edited for length and clarity.
 Q: When did you first start dancing?
 At Bowdoin or before?
 A: There is a really small, lovely dance company called Flock Dance Troupe [in Vermont].
 It was really close to where I lived, and my dad and I started dancing in it together when I was three.

 Nicole Tjin A Djie ’21: What got you started with music?
 Daniel Mayer ’21: My dad and my brother were both musicians, so I got started on piano really early.
 I didn’t really like it so I started playing my dad’s guitar and I picked that up really easily.